abhihari777/Amazon-front-page-clone/README.md

 Some layouts may appear broken on the first load due to browser rendering or caching issues, but refreshing the page usually fixes it.

-The project is intended for learning and portfolio purposes only, not for commercial use.
+The project is intended for learning purpose only, not for commercial use.